Description of the HTTP API

 }

-The fields virus and error may be absent if no threats are detected and no errors occur during the scan.
-To call scan_endpoint, the scan_endpoint field always specifies a temporary file, created by the Dr.Web Network Checker component in the local server file system and containing the data for scanning, sent in the body of the scan_endpoint request.
+The fields virus and error may be absent in the response if no threats were detected and no errors occurred during the scan.
+To call scan_endpoint, the scan_endpoint field always specifies a temporary file created by the Dr.Web Network Checker component in the server local file system and containing the data for scanning sent in the body of the scan_endpoint request).

 {